Esri/arcgis-maps-sdk-flutter-samples/lib/samples/show_portal_user_info/README.md

 ## How it works

+1. An authentication challenge handler is set on `ArcGISEnvironment.authenticationManager`.
-1. A `Portal` is created, and supplied an `OAuthUserCredential` which uses OAuth in user mode.
+2. A `Portal` is created, using `PortalConnection.authenticated` to require authentication.
-2. When the app launches, the portal is loaded, which triggers an authentication challenge.
+3. The portal is loaded, which triggers an authentication challenge.
-3. An `AuthenticationView` listens to the challenge and displays a login screen to allow user credentials to be entered.
+4. The `ArcGISAuthenticationChallengeHandler` callback is called to handle the authentication challenge.
+5. The OAuth login process is triggered using `OAuthUserCredential.create()`.

 If the portal is successfully loaded, the `portalUser` property is used to populate a series of fields including: